Pink Tagliatelle with Ricotta Cream

 Pink tagliatelle and ricotta cream

-• pass them one by one through the rollers of the pasta machine, from the widest to the thinnest, and finally in the tagliatelle cutter.
+• pass them one by one through the pasta machine rollers, from the widest to the narrowest setting, and finally through the tagliatelle cutter.

 Pink tagliatelle and ricotta cream

-• If instead you want to use a rolling pin, leave the dough whole, and start flattening it from the center outwards until it is very thin, then roll it onto itself, dusting with flour.
+• If you want to use a rolling pin, leave the dough whole, and start flattening it from the center outwards until it becomes very thin, then roll it on itself, dusting with flour.

 Pink tagliatelle and ricotta cream